markusbjorklund/markusbjorklund/README.md

 This page is currently under :construction: so have some :cake: and a cup of java :grin:

+But since you're here...

-🔭 I am a student at Centria University of Applied Sciences
+🔭 I'm a student at Centria University of Applied Sciences
-🌱 Learning more about React on my free time
+🌱 I'm learning more about React on my free time
-:video_game: Doing some light gaming when I find the time
+:video_game: I'm also doing some light gaming when time allows

-If you see me around why not buy me a :beer:
+If you want to know more perhaps we could have a :speech_balloon:

 :point_down: **You can find me here** :point_down: